-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1)(2) Registration Fee (1)(3)

-Common Stock, \$0.01 par value per share \$200,000,000 \$23,220
+Proposed Maximum Aggregate Offering Price(1)(2) Title of Each Class of Amount of Registration Fee(1)(3) Securities to be Registered Common Stock, \$0.01 par value per share \$200,000,000 \$23,220

 - (1) Includes shares of common stock that the underwriters may purchase from the selling stockholder pursuant to the option to purchase additional shares. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - (3) Previously paid.